majidghassemi/JaySAS/README.md

 ## Data structures and Algorithms Implementation in ``JS ``

-In this repository, i am covering data structures and algorithms with JS
+In this repository, I am covering data structures and algorithms with JS

-> *" Not all roots are buried down in the ground some are at the top of the tree "*

-Took all of you need about `DS` and `Algorithm` here to get maximum number in your interview . . . :)
+Took all you need about `DS` and `Algorithm` here to get maximum number in your interview . . . :)